Mastalgia

 Dietary modification:

-Reducing the intake of tea, coffee, chocolate, and carbonated soft drink while using a low-fat diet high in vitamin and fiber has shown beneficial effects.
-Inculcation of exercise regime within the routine also provides pain relief as physical activity decreases estrogen release and increases its breakdown, thus proving beneficial.
+Reducing the intake of tea, coffee, chocolate, and carbonated soft drinks while following a low-fat diet high in vitamins and fiber has shown beneficial effects.
+Inculcating an exercise regime within the routine also relieves pain, as physical activity decreases estrogen release and increases its breakdown, thus proving beneficial.[17]

 Oral or topical administration of ibuprofen or the use of acetaminophen and NSAIDs have shown promising results.
-However, these are temporary acute pain managing agents, and there should be monitored and tailored to prevent the development of serious side effects with their use in toxic amounts.
+However, these are temporary acute pain-managing agents, and they should be monitored and tailored to prevent the development of serious side effects with their use in toxic amounts.

 Pharmacological Management

 Generally, breast pain resolves on its own in 3 to 6 months.
-If it doesn't, then pharmacological treatment provides promising results in the majority of cases.
+If it doesn't, then pharmacological treatment usually provides promising results.

 Topical or Oral NSAID use: